Who is eligible to apply for a Start-Up visa and residence permit?

 Get in Touch

-Do not hesitate to write to us if you wish to have additional information on the requirements for this type of Visa and free-of-charge counselling on your specific case.
+Do not hesitate to write to us if you wish to have additional information on the requirements for this type of Visa and counselling on your specific case.